Critics' Opinion:

 "A taut Dick Francis mystery with all the equestrian trimmings." - Barnes & Noble

-This information about Crossfire shown above was first featured
+This information about Crossfire was first featured

 in "The BookBrowse Review" - BookBrowse's membership magazine, and in our weekly "Publishing This Week" newsletter.
-In most cases, the reviews are necessarily limited to those that were available to us ahead of publication.
-If you are the publisher or author and feel that the reviews shown do not properly reflect the range of media opinion now available, please send us a message with the mainstream media reviews that you would like to see added.
+Publication information is for the USA, and (unless stated otherwise) represents the first print edition.
+The reviews are necessarily limited to those that were available to us ahead of publication.
+If you are the publisher or author and feel that they do not properly reflect the range of media opinion now available, send us a message with the mainstream reviews that you would like to see added.

 Any "Author Information" displayed below reflects the author's biography at the time this particular book was published.